semaphoreci/docs/environment-variables_5b16f4a30428632c466a94c6.md

 #### SEMAPHORE\_PROJECT\_NAME

-The value of the `SEMAPHORE_PROJECT_NAME` environment variable
+The value of the `SEMAPHORE_PROJECT_NAME` environment variable holds the name of the project a job belongs to.

 Example value:

 #### SEMAPHORE\_PROJECT\_ID

-The value of the `SEMAPHORE_PROJECT_ID` environment variable
+The value of the `SEMAPHORE_PROJECT_ID` environment variable holds the project ID of the project that a job belongs to.

-Example value:
+Example value: `0dd982e8-32f5-4037-983e-4de01ac7fb1e`

 #### SEMAPHORE\_JOB\_NAME

-The value of the `SEMAPHORE_JOB_NAME` environment variable
+The value of the `SEMAPHORE_JOB_NAME` environment variable is a string that holds the name of the job.

-Example value:
+Example value: `Push image to Docker`

 #### SEMAPHORE\_JOB\_ID

 The `SEMAPHORE_JOB_ID` environment variable holds the Job ID of the job that is being executed.
-It is the same value of is displayed in the output of the `sem get jobs` or the `sem get jobs --all` commands.
+It is the same value as is displayed in the output of the `sem get jobs` or the `sem get jobs --all` commands and is assigned by Semaphore 2.0.

-Example value:
+Example value: `a26d42cf-89ac-4c3f-9e2d-51bb231897bf`

 #### SEMAPHORE\_JOB\_RESULT

-The value of the `SEMAPHORE_JOB_RESULT` environment variable
+The value of the `SEMAPHORE_JOB_RESULT` environment variable holds the result of a job.
+The list of values includes `none`, `passed`, `failed` and `stopped`.

-Example value:
+Example value: `passed`

 #### SEMAPHORE\_PIPELINE\_ID

-The value of the `SEMAPHORE_PIPELINE_ID` environment variable
+The value of the `SEMAPHORE_PIPELINE_ID` environment variable is the pipeline ID that is used for the active execution of a job.

-Example value:
+Example value: `ea3e6bba-d19a-45d7-86a0-e78a2301b616`

 ### Git repository related